forked-from-1kasper/hask/README.md

 In addition, the types of the `TypedFuncs` created by sections are always polymorphic, to allow for any operator overloading.

-Note that if you are using IPython, Hask's `__` will conflict with IPython's special double underscore variable.
-To avoid conflicts, you can use `from hask import __ as _s` in IPython.

 ### Guards